 The flavors all melded.
 The storylines converged.
 The layers lined up (though not too neatly).

 This is also a book that surprised me, because I thought I knew where it was going–a story of a woman and her mother.
 But then it took some unexpected turns — not in the “Oh my gosh, what a plot twist!” way, but in a way that was more like real life, where the story unfolds in ways we just don’t expect.

 This is the story of a woman who names herself Bride, who dresses all in white to set off her blue-black skin.
 And it’s the story of the mother who was ashamed of her.
 And the man who abandons her.
 And the friend who might not be a friend to her.

 And then there are hippies living off the grid, and a woman torching bedsprings, and all of these things make sense.

 I listened to the audiobook, which Toni Morrison reads herself.
-Her voice is quiet and expressive, but in a mild way.
-She lets her words do the work, and her voice is just the vehicle.
+Her voice is quiet and expressive.
+Her words do the work, and her voice is the vehicle.
 It works just right.

-Give this book a whirl if you like… literary fiction, multiple narrators, hints of magical realism, and a story that’ll keep you thinking long after the reading is done.
+Give this book a whirl if you like… literary fiction, books by authors of color, multiple narrators, hints of magical realism, and a story that’ll keep you thinking long after the reading is done

 So, readers… What’s a book that improved after you read it?